cyverse-archive/DE/services/Donkey/doc/security.md

 (unauthorized) status will result, and there will be no response body, even if the service normally has a response body.

-Note that secured endpoints in Donkey and metadactyl are a little different from each other.
-Please see [Donkey Vs. Metadactyl](endpoints/donkey-v-metadactyl.md) for more information.
+Note that secured endpoints in Terrain and metadactyl are a little different from each other.
+Please see [Terrain Vs. Metadactyl](endpoints/terrain-v-metadactyl.md) for more information.